The geometry of coalescing random walks, the Brownian web distance and KPZ universality: Introduction

 The next results give information about the limiting fluctuations of the random walk web distance.
 In any direction different from horizontal, the random walk web distance to a vertical half-line has Airy fluctuations.

 \begin{theorem} For any $\eta\in(0,1)$,

-as $n\to\infty$ uniformly in $t$ on compact intervals. \end{theorem}
+as $n\to\infty$ uniformly in $z$ on compact intervals. \end{theorem}

 The main term $(1-\sqrt{1-\eta^2})n/2$ in Theorem \ref{thm:DBetoTW} gives a description of the asymptotic shape of disks in $D^\Be$, see Figure \ref{fig:desmos}.
-There is not conceptual difficulty in extending Theorem \ref{thm:DBetoTW} to two-parameter convergence as in Theorem \ref{thm:shearlimit}.
-However, in \cite{DV21} only hypograph convergence was shown for the Sepp\"al\"ainien--Johansson model.
+There is no conceptual difficulty in extending Theorem \ref{thm:DBetoTW} to two-parameter convergence as in Theorem \ref{thm:shearlimit}.
+However, in \cite{DV21} only hypograph convergence was shown for the Sepp\"al\"ainen--Johansson model.
 The required uniform convergence extension is straightforward but too technical for the present paper.

-The case of horizontal direction is covered by Theorem~\ref{thm:DBetoDBr}.
+The directions different from horizontal are covered by Theorem~\ref{thm:DBetoTW}.
 The random walk web distance of two points along the same horizontal line is surprisingly completely different.
 We prove logarithmic upper and lower bounds on the horizontal distance and we expect it to satisfy a central limit theorem with normal fluctuations.
+The logarithmic scaling of the Brownian web distance in the horizontal direction can be proved similarly.

 \begin{theorem} For some $c>1$,

 \end{theorem}